Skip to content

 Use a rescue instance to manually correct errors

-1. Launch a new EC2 instance in your virtual private cloud (VPC).
-Use the same Amazon Machine Image (AMI) and the same Availability Zone as the impaired instance.
-The new instance becomes your rescue instance.
+1. Launch a new instance in your virtual private cloud (VPC).
+Use the same Amazon Machine Image (AMI) and the same Availability Zone as the instance that failed its status check.

-3. Detach the Amazon EBS root volume (/dev/xvda or /dev/sda1) from your impaired instance.
+3. Detach the root EBS volume, such as /dev/xvda or /dev/sda1, from the original instance.
 Note the device name of your root volume.

 4. Attach the volume as a secondary device (/dev/sdf) to the rescue instance.

-6. Create a mount point directory (/rescue) for the new volume attached to the rescue instance:
+6. To create a mount point directory for the volume that you attached to the rescue instance, run the following command:

 Troubleshoot "Kernel panic"